alizadina/mediumish/_posts/2024-08-21-Introduction-to-Temporal.md

 Box uses Temporal to handle file synchronization and collaborative workflows.
 Temporal enables Box to manage file uploads, version control, and collaborative editing, providing a scalable and fault-tolerant solution for their document management system.

 At Platformatory, we use Temporal for the orchestration of workflows in our Eventception platform.
 Eventception transforms traditional APIs to an event-driven architecture, enabling seamless integration and scalability without code changes.
 Temporal is used to provision necessary resources, update resources or delete resources based on user actions on the platform.
 These typically involves running multiple steps that need to be orchestrated for the end goal.
-Each user activity involving CUD is translated into 1 or more workflows in Temporal.
+Each user activity involving CUD (Create, Update and Delete Operations) is translated into 1 or more workflows in Temporal.
 The workflows are triggered as a response to a Kafka message, thus making it an event driven orchestration.
 Temporal allows us to manage complex, long-running processes efficiently, with automatic retries, state management, and precise execution tracking, all crucial for maintaining the robustness and reliability of our platform.
+To know more about Eventception, check out this video available on youtube [ EventCeption - Reflexive Eventing for Data-driven Application](https://www.youtube.com/watch?v=3NL2ctqglfo).

 We also use Temporal Interceptors in our Eventception platform to automatically manage workflow statuses, ensuring consistency and reducing repetitive code across our platform's complex processes.
 This streamlined approach enhances operational visibility and reliability.
 If you wish to know more about Temporal Interceptors, make sure to check out our blog post  [Understanding Temporal Interceptors: Enhancing Workflow Management](https://platformatory.io/blog/Understanding-Temporal-Interceptors/).